 Yujun: Without my previous education, I wouldn’t have been qualified for an H1-B visa so I would say it is very valuable for my career.

 But my major is not a specialist field, it is a generalist field called “Systems Engineering”.
-I learnt Operation Research, Machine Learning in the 80s, of course, just by scratching the surface.
+I learnt Operation Research, and Machine Learning in the 80s, of course, just by scratching the surface.
 But we were taught we need to do continuous learning since the industry evolves in a quick pace.

 Experience is also important, the real life projects I have been on, taught me how to solve problems; how to work with people; especially how to work with people from various backgrounds.